786mrnoor/web-development-notes/js/advanced/event-delefation-and-bubbling.md

 # **Event Delegation & Bubbling in JavaScript** 🚀

+## What is an Event?

+An event is a signal that something happened on the page — like:

+- Clicking a button
+- Typing in a field
+- Resizing the window

 ## **What is Event Bubbling?**
 When an event happens on an element, it **bubbles up** (propagates) to its parent, then grandparent, to the `window` object.